How to Replace a Fire Alarm

 Which type of alarms should I install around my home?

-Carbon Monoxide (CO) is another risk to be aware of – you can’t see it, smell it or taste it, and the best way to stay protected is by fitting a Carbon Monoxide alarm.
+Carbon Monoxide (CO) is another risk to be aware of, you can’t see it, smell it or taste it, and the best way to stay protected is by fitting a Carbon Monoxide alarm.
 The British Standard states that Carbon Monoxide alarms should be fitted in:

-• Rooms that have any fuel burning appliances – such as an open fire, gas cooker or boiler
+• Rooms that have any fuel-burning appliances – such as an open fire, gas cooker or boiler

 • Any room that has a flue running through it

-Firstly, you will need to ensure you have purchased the correct replacement alarm – there are a lot of different types of fire alarms out there!
-You can do this by visiting our handy Product Selector tool.
-There are a range of battery powered and hard wired smoke and heat alarms available, but if you’re not sure which alarm is right for you, get in touch with our knowledgeable Technical Team, who are always happy to help.
+There is a range of battery-powered and hard-wired smoke and heat alarms available, but if you’re not sure which alarm is right for you, get in touch with our knowledgeable Technical Team, who are always happy to help.

 This step-by-step guide will teach you how to replace and remove the existing alarm heads in your property.